Ohio River Valley AVA (Kentucky)

 about this subregion

-The Ohio River Valley American Viticultural Area (AVA) is a captivating wine region that stretches across the states of Kentucky, West Virginia, and Ohio.
+The Ohio River Valley American Viticultural Area (AVA) is a captivating wine region that stretches across the states of Kentucky, West Virginia, and Ohio. within the United States.
 Nestled along the banks of the majestic Ohio River, this AVA boasts a unique and diverse environment that is conducive to grape cultivation.
 With its picturesque landscapes and temperate climate, it has become a hub for viticulture and winemaking in the eastern United States.

 The Ohio River Valley AVA is renowned for its rich soils and moderate rainfall, which provide the perfect foundation for a variety of grape varietals to thrive.
 In this region, winemakers cultivate a wide range of grape varieties, each contributing to the distinct character of the wines produced here.
 Notable grape varieties include Baco Noir, Cabernet Franc, Cabernet Sauvignon, Marechal Foch, Seyval Blanc, Vidal, Chardonnay, Petit Manseng, and Riesling.